Greenlane railway station

-Greenlane railway station serves the Southern Line and Onehunga Line of the Auckland railway network.
+Greenlane railway station serves the South City Line and Onehunga West Line of the Auckland railway network.
 It was opened circa 1877.
 It has an island platform and is reached via a ramp from Green Lane East.

 It is the nearest station to Ellerslie Racecourse, Greenlane Clinical Centre (formerly known as Green Lane Hospital), ASB Showgrounds and Cornwall Park.

 Services

-Auckland One Rail, on behalf of Auckland Transport, operates suburban services on the Southern Line and Onehunga Line.
-The typical weekday off-peak timetable is:
+Auckland One Rail, on behalf of Auckland Transport, operates suburban services on the South City Line and Onehunga West Line.